tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

   </UserDefinedAction>
 ```

-The effect of calling a command with `CustomCommandAction` is outside the
-control of the interpreter.
+The effect of calling a command with `CustomCommandAction` is outside the control of the interpreter.
-Therefore, if you call a command that has a destructive effect on the system,
-there is no guarantee that scenario execution can continue normally.
+Therefore, if you call a command that has a destructive effect on the system, there is no guarantee that the scenario execution can continue normally.

-**For portable scenarios, the use of CustomCommandAction should be avoided as
-much as possible or limited to the scope of POSIX.**
+**For portable scenarios, the use of CustomCommandAction should be avoided as much as possible or limited to the scope of POSIX.**

 #### NullAction

 In particular, the following usages that achieve "do nothing action" are worth
 special mention.
-Here, the colon (`:`) specified in the `CustomCommandAction.type` is the `sh`
-command known by the name of the null-command.
+Here, the colon (`:`) specified in the `CustomCommandAction.type` is the `sh` command is known by the name of the null-command.

 ``` XML
   <UserDefinedAction>
     <CustomCommandAction type=":"/>